nationalparkservice/CCRP_Climate_Futures_v1.0/README.md

     - Run the script!
 Select Run --> Run All or press Ctrl+Alt+R
     - The script will create all the necessary files and folders from here on out.
 You can find derived data in the ./data/derived-data folder, and figures in the ./figures folder

+**Step 8 : Leave RStudio and create a backup copy of repo (optional)**

+    - Navigate to the local copy of your repo
+    - Compress entire repo into a zip file with the name of the park and the date
+    - Store the copy wherever appropriate (e.g., on your local machine, shared drive or cloud)

 ## End instructions for running Combine-Climate_Lite_scripts.Rmd